Australian Dictionary of Biography

 In October 1895 Rofe was convicted of conspiracy arising out of T. R. Butler's divorce suit and given a suspended sentence: the judge thought that he had been carried away by 'overswerving conceit and belief in his own ability'.
 Rofe was automatically struck off the roll of solicitors.
 He unsuccessfully appealed to the Supreme Court for readmission in 1901 and 1906.
 Meanwhile he set up as a financial agent and invested in real estate, including building the Grand Opera House.
 In 1921 he established his own company, T. E. Rofe Ltd. He was a director of N.S.W.
 Associated Blue Metal Quarries Ltd and other companies and owned houses at Wahroonga, Canberra and Port Hacking.

-Seared by his experiences, Rofe turned to religion and philanthropy to rehabilitate his character.
-Joining the Churches of Christ in 1910, he was State president (1923-24 and 1935) and federal president (1940); and foundation president (1933) of the New South Wales Council of Churches.
+Seared by his experiences, Rofe turned to religion and philanthropy to rehabilitate his reputation.
+Joining the Churches of Christ in 1910, he was State president (1923-24 and 1935) and federal president (1940); and first layman president (1933) of the New South Wales Council of Churches.
 He was a director of Sydney Hospital, a vice-president of Royal North Shore Hospital, president of the Anti-Tuberculosis Association and founding chairman (1933) of the Metropolitan Hospitals Contribution Fund.
 He gave large sums to his church and endowed beds or wards at leading Sydney hospitals: his many benefactions were listed in his entry in Who's Who in Australia.
 The organizations he worked for included the Australian Red Cross Society, St John Ambulance Association (officer brother of the Order of St John of Jerusalem, 1938), the Royal Society of St George, the Society for the Prevention of Cruelty to Children and the Association for the Protection of Native Races.

 In 1921 a Legislative Assembly select committee inquiring into Rofe's conviction reported him innocent.
 In 1924 he engaged W. A. Holman as counsel and sued Smith's Weekly for alleging that the £12,000 he had donated to hospitals and the Churches of Christ in 1921 had been given in worthless shares and that his ' “philanthropy” synchronized with another desperate attempt to get his name restored to the roll of attorneys'.
 He appealed to the Privy Council but in 1927 settled out of court.